 Many in my industry (legal marketing) have a habit of downplaying the significance of a marketing channel when they either don’t participate in it or don’t understand it.
 Organic reach isn’t going anywhere – aren’t we talking about Google here?
 It’s also vastly the most complicated – aren’t we talking about Google engineers from MIT re-forging some of the most renowned and talked-about algorithms in the history of the internet?
 Just like most things in life, there likely isn’t an easy way to start getting business during a crisis from just “doing social media ads because they happen to be somewhat cheaper right now.”
 It’s taking time to evaluate your options, research, and be diligent on how to get in front of the limited traffic that’s available right now, and look ahead to see how you can have a strong position when user intent inevitably has a true rebound.

 Looking Ahead to the National Recovery and Your Online Marketing Plan

 Everybody is hopeful that our economy can get back on track by May, and in the meantime, it’s going to remain a lot of Stay At Home Orders, working from home, and social distancing.
 What we do know is that people are online more often; do you have a strategy to reach them?
 If you’re struggling to develop a plan at this time, team up with dedicated professionals who believe in you and want to help you succeed.
-At Market My Market, our legal marketing team has helped many law firms attract and retain quality leads by maintaining all aspects of their websites, managing their online reputation, helping them generate stellar reviews, and more.
+At Market My Market, our legal marketing agency has helped many law firms attract and retain quality leads by maintaining all aspects of their websites, managing their online reputation, helping them generate stellar reviews, and more.
 See how we can provide a long-term strategy for you during a free consultation.